Young Carers

 4. Local Response

-Lincolnshire’s Young Carers Service works closely with partner agencies to encourage use of the Early Help Assessment tool (EHAt).
-The EHAt supports professionals, who have an established professional relationship with a young carer, to explore the impact of their caring role and assess unmet support needs.
-These needs may then be met by existing health or education support services; the carer may require an Early Help Worker or may benefit from a peer support group.
+Lincolnshire Young Carers works closely with partner agencies to encourage use of the Early Help Assessment (EHA) and Team Around the Family (TAF) an agreed partnership approach to early intervention for children and families.
+The EHA supports professionals across the partnership, who have an established professional relationship with a child/young carer, to explore the impact of their caring role and assess unmet support needs.
+These needs may then be met by the existing family and friend network and health or education support services.
+If identified as a need, the young carer and their family may require a Family Help Worker to undertake some specific support for the child/ren and their family or the young carers may benefit from a peer support Young Carers group.

-To help in the recognition that young carers are under 18, and are not usually the next of kin, a Young Carers Card has been developed.
+To help in the recognition that young carers are under 18, and are not usually the next of kin, a Young Carers Card has been developed by Lincolnshire County Council.
 The card allows professionals to recognise a young person as a carer and evade barriers relating to age or consent, reassuring professionals in sharing confidential information where appropriate.
 A professional may share information about medication (the effects and safe handling of), a diagnosis (background information and the management of a condition), or a prognosis (how the condition may develop in the future).
 A mother of a young carer explained a situation whereby her son was initially not able to accompany her for hospital tests, causing the mother to panic.
-After showing the Young Carer Card, the hospital allowed the son to stay which helped the mother feel calmer and more confident.
+After showing the Young Carer Card, the hospital allowed the son to stay which helped the mother feel calmer and more confident and provided support and reassurance to her son that he could be there to help his Mum.

 5. Community & Stakeholder Views

-Children, families, and young carers are all encouraged to feedback opinions and experiences in order to help providers improve services and ensure people’s needs are met.
-A person receiving support from Early Help, or attending a Young Carers Group, are encouraged to participate in an annual survey.
-Results can be found at Let’s Talk Lincolnshire.
-Preliminary findings suggest young carers find it helpful to have someone they can trust to talk to in confidence about their situation.
+Children, families, and young carers are all encouraged to feed back opinions and experiences in order to help providers improve services and ensure people’s needs are met.
+All children who are known to us as a Young Carer and who we have consent to hold information about on our Young Carers register, are encouraged to participate in an annual survey.
+Additional annual surveys are also sent to parents of young carers and professionals supporting young carers.
+Results are then analysed to support us to be proactive and responsive to identifying trends or feedback, that help us develop the Local Authority’s Young Carer offer.
+Findings suggest young carers find it helpful to have someone they can trust to talk to in confidence about their situation.
 Young carers enjoy spending time with other young carers who they have things in common with and a shared understanding.
-These findings reflect national findings by Carers Trust.
-Families of young carers have an opportunity to respond, and Young Inspectors have been enlisted in Lincolnshire to reach out to those who contribute to the survey, to ensure that their views and suggestions are being heard and are being responded to.
+These findings reflect national findings by the Carers Trust.
+Families of young carers have an opportunity to respond; Young Carers work with us as part of a Young Carers Council to shape and develop current and future Young Carers support.

 6. Gaps and Unmet Needs